 Topographic Steering; Due to the earth'r rotation (the Coriolis force), dense plumes will tend to flow along the slope in geostrophic balance.
 Canyons - and as shown in my PhD-thesis - also ridges cross-cutting the slope, may break this balance and steer plume water down the slope.
 In my PhD I applied an analytical model to describe the dynamics of these flows, and I further explored flow in canyons/along ridges in laboratory experiments, which I performed at the Geophysical Fluid Dynamics Laboratory, University of Washington and at the rotating Coriolis platform in Grenoble, France.

 Berntsen, J., E. Darelius and H. Avlsesen (in revision), “Mixing in rotating and non-rotating lock release gravity currents down canyons”, Ocean Modelling

 Darelius, E., K.O.
-Strand, S. Østerhus and T. Gammelsrød (in revision) “On the seasonal signal of the Filchner Overflow, Weddell Sea, Antarctica”, Journal of physical oceanography
+Strand, S. Østerhus and T. Gammelsrød (accepted for publication) “On the seasonal signal of the Filchner Overflow, Weddell Sea, Antarctica”, Journal of physical oceanography

 Darelius, E., J.Ullgren and I. Fer (2013), “Observations of barotropic oscillatons and their influence on mixing in the Faroe Bank Channel Overflow region”, Journal of Physical Oceanography, Vol.43(7), p.
 1525-1532.